-You will not be prompted on your mobile device if your mobile device is the device you use to authenticate MFA with the Authenticator app or if you are on the HSC Network.
+You will not receive a prompt on your mobile device if it is the same device you use to authenticate with the Microsoft Authenticator app, or if you are connected to the HSC network.

 You may be prompted for MFA on first use after MFA has been enabled.